 Here are a few incredible private Paris photoshoot locations (in no particular order):

-The Peninsula Paris (Eiffel Tower view; private): unlike some other Parisian hotels with Eiffel Tower views, The Peninsula offers a unique rooftop terrace that’s intimate, beautiful, and easily accessible.
-It’s reassuring that things always run smoothly at the Peninsula Hotel with time-tested, proven processes and palace-level service.
+The Peninsula Paris (Eiffel Tower view; private): unlike some other Parisian hotels with Eiffel Tower views, The Secret Table offers a unique rooftop terrace that's intimate, beautiful, and easily accessible.
+It's reassuring that things always run smoothly at the Peninsula Hotel with time-tested, proven processes and palace-level service.
 Expect maximum privacy and unpretentious luxury.
 The most romantic time to do your photo shoot is around sunset.

 The Shangri-La Paris (Eiffel Tower view; private): the Shangri-La is an exceptional alternative to the Peninsula and is considered by many to be the best place for an Eiffel Tower photoshoot.
 You'll need to rent a suite with an exclusive deck.